codeclimate/codeclimate-rubocop/config/contents/lint/ambiguous_block_association.md

 Checks for ambiguous block association with method when param passed without parentheses.

-This cop can customize ignored methods with `IgnoredMethods`.
+This cop can customize allowed methods with `AllowedMethods`.
-By default, there are no methods to ignored.
+By default, there are no methods to allowed.

 ### Example: